visionspacetec/Prust/README.md

 * [How To Run This Project](https://github.com/visionspacetec/Prust/wiki/How-to-Run-This-Project)
 * [How to Use the Client Crate](https://github.com/visionspacetec/Prust/wiki/How-to-Use-the-Client-Crate)
 * [How to Add a Function](https://github.com/visionspacetec/Prust/wiki/How-to-Add-a-Function) -->
 PUS packets as Rust data-structures.
-Used by Prust-Test and Prust-Core.
 Can be used to interpret tc/tm packets.
 Here are the modules and submodules for Prust:
 - [Prust](https://github.com/visionspacetec/Prust): This module.
 PUS-C data structures.
 - [Prust-Test](https://github.com/visionspacetec/Prust-Test): To test the whole project.
 - [Prust-RTOS-Gen](https://github.com/visionspacetec/Prust-RTOS-Gen): Complete project as Stm32CubeIde project.
 - [Prust-RTOS](https://github.com/visionspacetec/Prust-RTOS): RTOS application part.

-# Build
+# Example

-See [Prust-RTOS-Gen](https://github.com/visionspacetec/Prust-RTOS-Gen) to build the complete project.
+An example usage can be found in [Prust-RTOS-Gen](https://github.com/visionspacetec/Prust-RTOS-Gen) for the [VST104](https://github.com/visionspacetec/VST104-Sierra)

 ## Contributing